GaganSD/ttds-cw3-research-team/README.md

 Re-Search allows you to search for publicly available datasets and research papers using three different ranking algorithms - TF-IDF, BM25, and ScaNN.
 It also supports Author Search (wherever the datapoint allows it), Phrase Search, and Proximity Search along with its default search type.

-Re-Search uses React for the frontend with the backend supported by Flask.
+Re-Search uses React for the frontend with the backend supported by Flask and stores data in a MongoDB database.
 It has a separate microservice for the ScaNN algorithm as it only runs on Linux servers.
 We use Redis for the distributed cache but we also provide an LRU Cache implementation that works without distributed caching.
 We provided load balancing and horizontal scalability with Google Cloud Platform's App Engine.

 - [Proposed System Design](public/system_design.jpg)
 - [Home Page Screenshot](public/homepage_screenshot.jpg)